cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/tenant-provisioning.md

   <CtaButton class="btn-secondary" url="https://www.meshcloud.io/2021/01/27/cloud-tenant-management-what-you-need-to-know-in-2021/">Learn More</CtaButton>
 </CallToAction>

-Fully automated provisioning of tenants is a pre-requisite for more advanced capabilities like [Multi-cloud tenant database integrated with lifecycle management](./multi-cloud-tenant-database-integrated-with-lifecycle-management.md) and [Modular Landing Zones](./modular-landing-zones.md).
+Fully automated provisioning of tenants is a pre-requisite for more advanced capabilities like [Multi-cloud tenant database integrated with lifecycle management](./multi-cloud-tenant-database-integrated-with-lifecycle-management.md).